Back

 As dusk settles over Orchard Boulevard, Nobu Bar at Four Seasons Hotel Singapore reveals itself as a quiet alcove of warmth and refinement.
 This is a place where evenings unfold gently, guided by craft, culture, and the subtle elegance of Japanese tradition.
-Beneath soft lighting and polished wood, one of Nobu’s most celebrated signatures takes center stage: Hokusetsu sake, brewed only for Nobu restaurants across the world.
+Beneath soft lighting and polished wood, one of Nobu’s most celebrated signatures takes centre stage: Hokusetsu sake, brewed exclusively for Nobu restaurants across the world.

 Crafted on the remote shores of Sado Island, Hokusetsu sakes have been produced by the Hazu family for more than 150 years.
 They are shaped by pristine water sources, an ideal coastal climate, and a deep respect for the centuries‑old art of sake brewing.
 Their partnership with Nobu began in the 1990s, when Chef Nobu Matsuhisa secured an exclusive agreement that would make Hokusetsu the defining sake of Nobu’s global culinary experience.

 At Nobu Bar, this legacy becomes a journey of discovery.
-Guests are invited to explore the menu to see how each sake reveals new dimensions of Nobu’s signature dishes, from the pristine clarity of sashimi to the smoky richness of char-grilled selections.
+Guests are invited to explore the menu to see how each sake reveals new dimensions of Nobu’s signature dishes, from the pristine clarity of sashimi to the smoky richness of chargrilled selections.

 1. Begin with Balance

-Lighter, cleaner sakes such as Junmai Ginjo, known for their smooth, medium-bodied profiles and balanced umami, pair beautifully with delicate dishes like sashimi or white fish.
-Richer, more full‑bodied expressions such as Junmai Daiginjo, The Sake, complement dishes with deeper flavours or a touch of fat, allowing the sake’s complexity to unfold with each bite.
+Robson often begins guests on lighter, cleaner expressions such as Junmai Daiginjo TK40, known for their smooth, medium-bodied profiles and balanced umami, pair beautifully with delicate dishes such as sashimi.
+Another refined expression of this style can also be found in the Junmai Ginjo Sparkling Sake, whose lively effervescence and crisp, champagne‑like finish beautifully complement the richness of Toro Tartare and Caviar, creating a harmonious interplay of freshness, umami, and indulgence.
+Richer, more full‑bodied expressions such as Junmai Daiginjo “The Sake” complement dishes with deeper flavours or a touch of fat, allowing the sake’s complexity to unfold with each bite.

 2. Pair Dryness with Richness

-Exceptionally dry sakes like Onigoroshi, Devil Killer, with sharp, smooth and spicy notes, cut through the richness of grilled or fried dishes and refresh the palate in between.
+Exceptionally dry sakes such as Onigoroshi “Devil Killer,” with sharp, smooth and spicy notes, cut through the richness of grilled or fried dishes such as tempura or charcoal-grilled seafood and refresh the palate in between.
 Semi‑dry expressions with citrus or peppery undertones, such as Honjozo Yuki No Hibiki, pair well with dishes featuring subtle heat or savoury depth.

 3. Let Umami Lead the Way